 Compared to the \lq\lq classical\rq\rq\ examples of monoids of ideals, the structure of atomic factorizations in the monoid $\I(R)$ consisting of all nonzero ideals of a ring $R$, remains poorly understood in general.
 This is true even in seemingly simple cases, such as when $R$ is a polynomial ring over a field, where surprisingly little is currently known.

-In the paper \cite{Ge-Kh21}, a first step was made in the study of the arithmetic properties of $\I(R)$ when $R$ a multivariate polynomial ring.
-In particular, the results collected in \cite[Theorem 5.1]{Ge-Kh21} reveal a noticeable similarity between the arithmetic of $\mathcal{I}(R)$ and that of Krull monoids with infinite class group and prime divisors in each class, despite $\I(R)$ not even being transfer Krull.
+In the paper \cite{Ge-Kh21}, a first step was taken in studying the arithmetic properties of $\I(R)$, with $R$ a multivariate polynomial ring.
+In particular, the results collected in \cite[Theorem 5.1]{Ge-Kh21} reveal a noticeable similarity between the arithmetic of $\I(R)$ and that of Krull monoids with infinite class group and prime divisors in each class, despite $\I(R)$ not even being transfer Krull.
 More specifically, $\I(R)$ is fully elastic and each of its unions of sets of lengths is the whole set $\mathbb N_{\ge 2}$.

 Building on these initial results, we refine the demonstrative techniques and adapt them to broader contexts.
 Following a review of the necessary preliminaries in Section \ref{sec: preliminaries}, we extend the methods introduced in \cite{Ge-Kh21} to find several new families of atoms in $\I(R)$.
-In particular, we highlight in in Section \ref{subsec: sum-free} an interesting class built from sum-free subsets of $\mathbb{N}$, which includes some previously known examples.
+In particular, in Section \ref{subsec: sum-free} we highlight an interesting class built from sum-free subsets of $\mathbb{N}$, which includes some previously known examples.

 Motivated by the problem of computing the length sets of certain ideals (see Theorem \ref{thm: I_B atom}), in Section \ref{sec: atoms of Mon(R)} we focus on the submonoid $\Mon(R)\subseteq\I(R)$ of \emph{monomial ideals} of $R$ (i.e., ideals generated by monomials).
 We first provide some arithmetic results in the spirit of \cite[Theorem 5.1]{Ge-Kh21}, and then we determine several classes of atoms in this monoid, allowing us to compute the set of lengths of the families of ideals introduced in Theorem \ref{thm: I_B atom}.
-The main technical ingredient which makes the study of factorizations in $\Mon(R)$ easier than in $\I(R)$ is Lemma \ref{lem: mon_gen} (see also Remark \ref{rem: mon min gen}) greatly constricting the possible generators of the monomial ideals occurring in a given factorization.
+The main technical ingredient that makes the study of factorizations in $\Mon(R)$ easier than in $\I(R)$ is Lemma \ref{lem: mon_gen} (see also Remark \ref{rem: mon min gen}), greatly restricting the possible generators of the monomial ideals occurring in a given factorization.

-We conclude the paper by outlining, in Section \ref{sec: conclusion}, possible directions for future research into atomic factorizations in the monoids $\I(R)$ and $\Mon(R)$, with the present work serving as a foundation.
+We conclude the paper by outlining, in Section \ref{sec: conclusion}, possible directions for future research on atomic factorizations in the monoids $\I(R)$ and $\Mon(R)$, with the present work serving as a foundation.